The Role of Design Professionals in Upholding Construction Standards: A Call to Action

 Alkali Silica Reaction and Pools

 Plenty of people in the Austin Texas area are heading to their pools this summer.
-Unfortunately for some, that once pristine summer retreat is plagued by fractures zig zagging accross the pool floor and in walls, especially in hot-tub additions.
+Unfortunately for some, that once pristine summer retreat is plagued by fractures zig zagging across the pool floor and in walls, especially in hot-tub additions.
 What causes these cracks?
 In some cases the problem is ASR and it is a major problem for concrete structures that are designed to stay wet.

 ASR stands for Alkali-Silica Reaction, which is a chemical reaction that can occur in concrete structures, including concrete pools.
 It is a significant problem because it can cause severe damage to the structural integrity of the pool over time.